Makvagabo/updatorio/README.md

 # Updatorio

-CLI tool for updating Factorio mods on the dedicated linux server.
+CLI tool for updating Factorio mods on the dedicated server.

 > 📒 Be attention!
-This program could corrupt your game's files.
+This program could corrupt your game files.
 Don't forget to make a backup.
 >
 > I added one of the possible values of parameter `--semi-versions` - `beta`, because the most mods are in beta state.
 It allows to update mods with 0.x.x version.
 But it doesn't guarantee that all be work good.